 Another study on this topic was conducted by Mariko Kubota and Etsuko Toyoda at the University of Melbourne.
 The study was done with the assumption that kanji were more difficult for those who came from an English speaking background.
-The kanji were selected by the number of kana that they could be represented by (Kubota 2).
+Kanji were selected by the number of kana that they could be represented by.
 They were also selected so they would represent commonly used words, had radicals that were recognizable to those in the study, were nouns, had no double consonants, and were completely new to those who participated in the study.
-All who participated were native English speakers (Kubota 3).
-They received a list of kanji, a pencil, and paper in order to memorize the list and were encouraged to think aloud.
-Participants were given 20 minutes to study and then chatted with researchers on something unrelated for 10 minutes to rule out short-term memory for the test.
-They were then quizzed on the list (Kubota 4).
-The study showed that Japanese proficiency doesn’t correlate to rate of kanji acquisition.
-Three main techniques were used by the participants: analysis, writing repeatedly, and analysis combined with tests (Kubota 7).
-According to the results of the tests, writing repeatedly was shown to have the worst results (Kubota 8).
-Radical recognition and analyzation of the kanji produced the best overall results (Kubota 10).
-This studies results show that mindless memorization without analyzation yields poor overall results when trying to learn kanji.
-It also proves that understanding the meaning behind radicals can help assist with future kanji acquisition.
+All who participated were native English speakers.
+Participants received a list of kanji, a pencil, and paper in order to memorize the list and were encouraged to think aloud.
+They were given 20 minutes to study and then chatted with researchers on something unrelated for 10 minutes to rule out short-term memory for the test.
+They were then quizzed on the list.
+The study showed that the current level of Japanese proficiency in the learner does not correlate to rate of kanji acquisition.
+Three main techniques were used by the participants: analysis, writing repeatedly, and analysis combined with tests.
+According to the results of the tests, writing repeatedly was shown to have the worst results.
+Radical recognition and analyzation of the kanji produced the best overall results.
+This studies results suggests that meaningless memorization without analyzation yields poor overall results when trying to learn kanji.
+It also suggests that understanding the meaning behind radicals can assist with future kanji acquisition.

 Another kanji study tactic to examine is the idea of air writing.
 Kusho, or the manual tracing of kanji on the hand, on a desktop or in the air is a common means for native speakers to learn while in school.
 It is also used as a means to avoid miscommunication when speaking about the written language.
 Kusho is a means of studying that gives the learner kinesthetic and visual feedback on the kanji under examination.
 It has been proven to show better results on memorization than iterative writing.
 However, it seems to have its limits when the kanji reaches a certain threshold of difficulty for the individual learner (Thomas).
 This study suggests one of the keys to helping learners memorize kanji is to provide connections with other types of stimulation in order to more permanently plant its meaning or reading in the mind of the student.